A privacy-preserving distributed computational approach for distributed locational marginal prices: Privacy-preserving DLMP Computation

-\ac{PPDLMP} asks the \ac{DSO} to adjust \acsp{DLMP} based on the prevailing plans reported by the \acp{LA}.
-Once the price update is completed, a single \ac{LA} is appointed at random to adapt the power profile within the subnetwork they manage.
+Ww are facing a multi-agent optimization problem, in which \acp{LA} and a singe DSO aim for solving the AC-OPF problem by unilaterally solving their individual cost minimization problem.
+All these decision problems are coupled by the network flow constraints \eqref{flowconservationactive}-\eqref{flowconservationreactive}.
+Algorithm~\ref{algorithm:primaldual} proposes a \acdef{PPDLMP}, in which the \ac{DSO} influences the decentralized decisions of the \acp{LA} by sending out information about prevailing \acp{DLMP}, and iteratively updates \acp{DLMP} based on the power profiles in the local markets. \\ \ac{PPDLMP} asks the \ac{DSO} to adjust \acsp{DLMP} based on the prevailing plans reported by the \acp{LA}.
+Once the price update is completed, a single \ac{LA} is appointed at random to adapt the power profile within the subnetwork this \ac{LA} manages.
 The local update of the \ac{LA} results in bid vector $w^{k}$, which will be fed into the \ac{DSO} final computational step to perform dispatch.
 Hence, \ac{PPDLMP} is based on \emph{block-coordinate primal updates}, involving pairs of the type $(\xDSO,\xLA{\aggregator})$ picked randomly with probability $1/\cardinality{\Aggregator}$ for every $\aggregator\in\Aggregator$.

-\begin{remark} This sampling technology under which a single LA is allowed to update the local decisions at each iteration is done only for ease of exposition here.
-Our algorithm generalizes to arbitrary sampling, as in modern block-coordinate descent approaches \cite{RicTak14,fercoq15,RicTak16}.
-We give the details in Appendix \ref{sec:appendix}. \end{remark}

 \begin{algorithmenv}[t] {\acl{PPDLMP} (PPDLMP)} \removelatexerror \RestyleAlgo{tworuled}